yearbook/extendscript-api-documentation/README.md

-# Documentation builder for InDesign API
+# Documentation builder for ExtendScript API

 Documentation for the InDesign API in more pleasant formats than the Object Model Viewer.
 This repo contains the source code for building the documentation